Frequently Asked Questions

 You my opt out online or by contacting customer support.

-Foxborough had no choice.
-Automatic enrollment is the state law.
-All communities with electricity aggregation programs like Foxborough Power Forward are required to use an automatic enrollment model.
+State law requires all municipal electricity programs like Foxborough Power Forward to use an automatic enrollment model.

-However, participating is not required, and you may prevent yourself from being enrolled by opting out.
+However, participation is not required, and you may prevent yourself from being enrolled by opting out.